awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 + `123456789012/cev1` – An optional prefix in your Amazon S3 bucket\.
 + `source-bucket` – An Amazon S3 bucket where you can optionally stage files\.

 The following example uploads `install-or-patch-file.zip` to the `123456789012/cev1` folder in the RDS Custom Amazon S3 bucket\.
-Run a separate `aws s3` command for each \.zip that you want to upload\.
+Run a separate `aws s3` command for each \.zip file that you want to upload\.

 For Linux, macOS, or Unix: